Regina Margareten: Personal life

 Regina Margareten was the matriarch of the extended family.
-She owned property near to Hunter Mountain in New York State, and established Margareten Park in Hunter, New York.
-During the 1920s and 30's, she returned to Hungary on a yearly basis to visit family, once flying the London to Paris part of the journey during the 1920s.
+She owned property near Hunter Mountain in New York State, and established Margareten Park in Hunter, New York.
+During the 1920s and 30s, she returned to Hungary on a yearly basis to visit family, once flying the London to Paris part of the journey during the 1920s.
 Margareten invested in a coal mine in Edelény, Hungary, in 1924, which resulted in jobs for many local family members.
-Following the start of the Second World War, she and her son Jacob arranged for many of members of the Hungarian side of the family to come to the United States.
+Following the start of the Second World War, she and her son Jacob arranged for many members of the Hungarian side of the family to come to the United States.